conradakunga/Blog/_posts/2025-01-16-there-be-dragons-fluentassertions-8-new-licensing.md

 A few days ago, there was an [announcement](https://xceed.com/blog/news/xceed-software-partners-with-fluent-assertions-to-elevate-developer-tools-and-community-support/) that the [author](https://x.com/ddoomen/status/1879164019229036908) of the library had entered into a "partnership" with [Xceed](https://xceed.com/) software.

-**From version 8, you will required to pay a license for commercial use per developer**.
+**From version 8, you will required to pay a license for commercial use per developer, per year**.

 ![XceedPricing](../images/2025/01/XceedPricing.png)